vjammi/datastructures/src/main/java/ds/collections/readme.md

 ## Java Collections

 ### Using Comparable Interface
+Sort using a type’s natural order.
+In other words Sort using natural order.
+Implements a method called ```compareTo(...)```.
 A comparable object is capable of comparing itself with another object.
-The class itself must implements the java.lang.Comparable interface to compare its instances.
+The class itself must implement the java.lang.Comparable interface to compare its instances with other instances

 (1) Build a list of SportsTeam
 ```
     ArrayList<SportsTeam> list = new ArrayList<SportsTeam>();